ashwinumadi/Bradley-Lab/_pages/past_projects/rps.md

 </TR>
 </TABLE>

-These UPOs were found by Ricardo Mantilla's <a href="UPOcode.html">UPOExplorer program</a>, which is based on the algorithms in "Chaos beyond Onset: A Comparison of Theory and Experiment, " <i>Physical Review Letters</i> <b>63:</b>1 (1989).
-ODE and solver parameters can be found in the Bradley/Mantilla paper listed below. <!-- CHECK THIS -->
+These UPOs were found by Ricardo Mantilla's UPOExplorer program, which is based on the algorithms in "Chaos beyond Onset: A Comparison of Theory and Experiment, " <i>Physical Review Letters</i> <b>63:</b>1 (1989).
+ODE and solver parameters can be found in the Bradley/Mantilla paper listed below.

 On a recurrence plot, UPOs manifest in a visually obvious way.
 The